 Our Tried and True Implementation Methodology

-Our implementation methodology consists of five distinct phases, spanning a five-month average timeframe.
+Our implementation methodology consists of five distinct phases, spanning a five-month average timeframe, to appropriately integrate with your physician compensation strategy.
 Each phase contains tasks and deliverables that are assigned responsibilities of either the ProCARE team, the client team, or shared responsibilities of both teams.

 Phase One: Discover